Whether it’s free BPM software or a subscribed plan, looking for the right software can be a confusing and time-consuming process.

 PegaSystems offers a case lifecycle management tool for building business applications.

 This tool allows you to build out a process flow using their outcome-driven case framework.
-Each case is defined by their stages, which is intended to match the way people naturally talk about their work.
+Each case is defined by its stages, which are intended to match the way people naturally talk about their work.
 For each stage, there is a separate list of tasks.

 It’s kind of like processes-within-processes, and it can be quite powerful for use cases with complex, interlinked processes.

-PegaSystems also has a Robotic Process Automation (RPA) solution, for automating simple tasks.
+PegaSystems also has a robotic process automation (RPA) solution, for process automation, particularly simple tasks.